KaitlynSisk/archaeology-capstone/about-text.md

 McIntosh, Susan K., ed.
 [Final Report on the 2011 Excavations at the Ruthven 1312 Site.](http://freedmanstownarchaeology.rice.edu/reports/2011YatesReport.pdf)

 McDavid, Carol.
 “When is Gone Gone?
-Archaeology, Gentrification, and Competing Narratives about Freedman’s Town, Houston.”
-Historical Archaeology 45.3: 74-88 (2011).
+Archaeology, Gentrification, and Competing Narratives about Freedman’s Town, Houston.” *Historical Archaeology* 45.3: 74-88 (2011).

-Mullins, Paul R. “Marketing in a Multicultural Neighborhood: An Archaeology of Corner Stores in the Urban Midwest.”
-Historical Archaeology 42.1: 88-96 (2008).
+Mullins, Paul R. “Marketing in a Multicultural Neighborhood: An Archaeology of Corner Stores in the Urban Midwest.” *Historical Archaeology* 42.1: 88-96 (2008).

-Mullins, Paul R. Race and Affluence: An Archaeology of African America and Consumer Culture.
-Boston: Kluwer Academic/Plenum Publishers, 1999.
+Mullins, Paul R. *Race and Affluence: An Archaeology of African America and Consumer Culture.* Boston: Kluwer Academic/Plenum Publishers, 1999.

-Mullins, Paul R. “Race and the Genteel Consumer: Class and African-American Consumption, 1850-1930.”
-Historical Archaeology 33.1: 22-38 (1999).
+Mullins, Paul R. “Race and the Genteel Consumer: Class and African-American Consumption, 1850-1930.” *Historical Archaeology* 33.1: 22-38 (1999).

 [New Philadelphia Archaeology Project.](http://www.histarch.illinois.edu/NP/index.html) University of Illinois at Urbana-Champaign.
-Web.

-Prather, Patricia S.  ["Lewis, Joseph Vance."](http://www.tshaonline.org/handbook/online/articles/fleaj) Handbook of Texas Online.
-Uploaded on November 6, 2013.
+Prather, Patricia S.  ["Lewis, Joseph Vance."](http://www.tshaonline.org/handbook/online/articles/fleaj) *Handbook of Texas Online.* Uploaded on November 6, 2013.
 Published by the Texas State Historical Association.

-Shackel, Paul A. “Identity and Collective Action in a Multiracial Community.”
-Historical Archaeology 44.1: 58-71 (2010).
+Shackel, Paul A. “Identity and Collective Action in a Multiracial Community.” *Historical Archaeology* 44.1: 58-71 (2010).

-Wintz, Cary D. ["Fourth Ward, Houston."](http://www.tshaonline.org/handbook/online/articles/hpf01) Handbook of Texas Online.
-Uploaded on June 12, 2010.
+Wintz, Cary D. ["Fourth Ward, Houston."](http://www.tshaonline.org/handbook/online/articles/hpf01) *Handbook of Texas Online.* Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.